ezefranca/facebook-bot-and-arduino/README.md

 ## 💡 What's next?

 You can learn how to get your bot approved for public use [here](https://developers.facebook.com/docs/messenger-platform/app-review).

-You can also connect an AI brain to your bot [here](https://wit.ai)

-Read about all things chat bots with the ChatBots Magazine [here](https://medium.com/chat-bots)

-You can also design Messenger bots in Sketch with the [Bots UI Kit](https://bots.mockuuups.com)!

 ## How I can help